ajeetraina/awesome-docker-sbx/README.md

 ## How this list is maintained

 This list is **human-curated, with an AI agent assisting discovery.** A [Docker Agent](./workflow/auto-curator-agent/sbx-curator.yaml) (the `sbx` Curator) runs on a schedule via [GitHub Actions](./.github/workflows/sbx-auto-curator.yml).
-It searches GitHub and the web for new `sbx`-related projects, judges each candidate for relevance, maturity, and credential-handling/security posture, and proposes additions to a separate **unreviewed** queue.
+It searches both **GitHub** (repos, kits, templates, via the GitHub search API) and the **wider web** (blog posts, tutorials, articles, and other write-ups, via web search) for new `sbx`-related material, judges each candidate for relevance, maturity, and credential-handling/security posture, and proposes additions to a separate **unreviewed** queue.
 A human reviews those before anything is promoted into the curated sections above.

 The agent is deliberately scoped so it can only append to the unreviewed queue — it never edits the hand-curated entries.
 Final categorization, wording, and inclusion are human decisions.
 Contributions from people (issues and PRs) are equally welcome and reviewed the same way.

-The curator itself is built with [Docker Agent](https://docs.docker.com/ai/cagent/) and a [Nemotron](https://build.nvidia.com) model ~ a small, fitting example of the kind of agent tooling this list catalogs.
+The curator itself is built with [Docker Agent](https://docs.docker.com/ai/cagent/) and a [Nemotron](https://build.nvidia.com) model — a small, fitting example of the kind of agent tooling this list catalogs.

 ## Contents